h1lton/h1lton/README.md

     <br>
 </div>

-### Hi, I'm a backend developer and I have ideas, but I don't have knowledge of frontend technology.
+### Hi, I'm a Backend Developer and I have ideas, but I don't have knowledge of Frontend technology.

-I want to implement my ideas, but I need a frontend developer.
+I want to implement my ideas, but I need a Frontend Developer.
-If you are a frontend developer of mobile or web etc., and you have ideas or you want to implement my ideas, please write to me.
+If you are a Frontend Developer of mobile or web etc., and you have ideas or you want to implement my ideas, please write to me.

 I am still learning English so I can make mistakes in commits and texts.